Bernstein Shur Monthly – May 2019

 “We hire really talented people with growth and entrepreneurial mindsets, and we give them the freedom and encouragement to grow their individual practices in a way that is meaningful to them and that also helps us to continually develop new services that keep us pushing forward as a law firm,” said Fortin.
 “I’m excited about what we’ve been able to accomplish with this approach, and where we can take it in the future.”

-In 2018, Mainebiz named Fortin a Woman to Watch.
-She has also been recognized in Best Lawyers in America for municipal law, and in 2013 Best Lawyers named her “Lawyer of the Year” for municipal law in Portland, Maine.
+In 2018, MEbiz named Fortin a Woman to Watch.
+She has also been recognized in Best Lawyers in America for municipal law, and in 2013 Best Lawyers named her “Lawyer of the Year” for municipal law in Portland, ME.

 She is also active in the community, chairing the American Heart Association’s 2019 Go Red Luncheon, volunteering her time with the Olympia Snowe Women’s Leadership Institute, serving as a member of the Lex Mundi Women’s Initiative recruitment and retention task force, and frequently speaking on a variety of topics related to diversity, inclusion, and women in the workplace.